 There are a few different situations in which you may want to factory reset your iPhone or iPad.
 For instance, if multiple apps are repeatedly crashing or if your device is running slow and getting stuck.
 Or even when it’s behaving erratically, and you can’t work out the reason or solution.

 A factory reset wipes out your device and can fix specific problems that may be impairing its performance.
-However, it should be thought of as a last resort and must only be done after simpler solutions such as restarting or force restarting your device have not fixed the issues you’re encountering.
+However, it should be thought of as a last resort and must only be done after more straightforward solutions such as restarting or force restarting your device have not fixed the issues you’re encountering.

 - What Happens When You Factory Reset Your iPhone?